Impossible Is Nothing (Iggy Azalea song): Critical reception

 "Impossible Is Nothing" received mixed reviews from music critics.
 In a positive review, Saeed Saeed of The National wrote that it was among two tracks on The New Classic "that stand out, out of pure will", and complimented its "moody" sound.
 Eric Diep of XXL also deemed it a highlight on the album, and commended its "heartfelt story".
 A writer for Rap-Up described the track as an "empowering anthem".
 Maria Therese Seefeldt Stæhr of Gaffa praised the track's production.
-Stereogum's Chris DeVille called it "the best Eminem song in years".
+Stereogums Chris DeVille called it "the best Eminem song in years".
 Josiah Hughes of Exclaim! wrote positively of the song's "banging beat" and inspirational lyrics.
 A writer for Oyster praised the sincerity of the lyrics and the "power of its uplifting and never-quitting #feels".
 Digital Spy's Emily Mackay noted "a ballsy power to [Azalea's] self-made self-belief" in the song.
 While Nick Aveling of Time Out felt the track played to Azalea's "substantive strengths".
 Charlotte Richardson Andrews of NME opined that it showcased Azalea's "wit, personality and lyrical prowess".
 Similarly, The Line of Best Fit's Laurence Day felt the track manifested the rapper as "an affable bundle of chum-ly charm with lessons (not patronising lectures) that are applicable for anyone with a lick of ambition".
 Craig Mathieson of The Sydney Morning Herald praised the song's "unexpected complement" of inspirational lyrics with spectral melodies.